paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-111-weather-research-and-forecasting-innovation.md

     (iii) the accuracy, quality, timeliness, validity, reliability, usability, information technology security, and cost-effectiveness of obtaining commercial weather data from private sector providers.

-(3) **Authorization of appropriations** — For each of fiscal years 2017 through 2020, there are authorized to be appropriated for procurement, acquisition, and construction at National 1 Environmental Satellite, Data, and Information Service, $6,000,000 to carry out this subsection.
+(3) **Authorization of appropriations** — For each of fiscal years 2019 through 2023, there are authorized to be appropriated for procurement, acquisition, and construction at the National Environmental Satellite, Data, and Information Service, $6,000,000 to carry out this subsection.

 **(d) Obtaining future data** If an assessment under subsection (c)(2)(B) demonstrates the ability of commercial weather data to meet data and metadata standards and specifications published under subsection (c)(1), the Under Secretary shall—